matteo-daccordo/shopflutter/README.md

-# shop_flutter
+# shopflutter

-A new Flutter project.
+A new Flutter project to learn the basics.

 ## Getting Started